Sania Mirza: 2008–2009: Grand Slam mixed-doubles championship

-She then entered the Pattaya Women's Open and reached the final after a string of good performances but lost to Vera Zvonareva.
+She then entered the Pattaya Open and reached the final after a string of good performances but lost to Vera Zvonareva.
 She made the semifinals in doubles in the same tournament.
 Mirza then competed in Indian Wells where she lost in the second round to Flavia Pennetta.
 She then lost to Mathilde Johansson in the first round of the Miami Open.
 However, Mirza and her doubles partner Chuang Chia-jung made the semifinals of the women's doubles.
 Mirza also lost in the first round of the MPS Group Championships but won the doubles title with Chuang.
 She again lost in the first round at Roland Garros, to Galina Voskoboeva.
 On grass, Mirza participated at the Birmingham Classic and reached the semifinals, losing to Magdaléna Rybáriková.
 At Wimbledon, Mirza defeated Anna-Lena Grönefeld in the first round, before falling to No. 28 seed Sorana Cîrstea in the second.
 She also lost in the second round of the doubles (with Chuang) and mixed doubles (with Bhupathi).

 Next, Mirza went to Lexington to compete in the Tennis Championships, and won the title after a few good wins.
 Her next two tournaments were in Canada, where she had mixed results.
 She managed it all the way to the final at the Vancouver Open but was beaten by Stéphanie Dubois.
 At the Rogers Cup, she fell to Heidi El Tabakh in the second qualifying round.

 Playing in the US Open, she defeated Olga Govortsova in the first round, but was double-bageled by tenth seed Flavia Pennetta in the second.
 She also lost in the second round of the doubles event (partnering Francesca Schiavone) to Shahar Pe'er and Gisela Dulko.
 Mirza then went to Japan, where she qualified for the Pan Pacific Open in Tokyo but lost in the first round to Zheng Jie.
 At Osaka, Mirza won against fifth seed Shahar Pe'er and Viktoriya Kutuzova and in the quarterfinal, she defeated second seed Marion Bartoli by retirement.
 Mirza moved on to the semifinal, where she lost to Francesca Schiavone.